Czech Republic Weather

 Winter Weather in the Czech Republic

-Czech winter lasts from December through February/mid-March.
+Czech winter usually lasts from mid-November through mid-March.
 Winters are cold, cloudy, icy and wet with freezing temperatures.
-The lowest temperatures (-5°C/20°F to -10°C/10°F, less in higher elevations) can be expected in January and February.
-The first half of March is usually chilly and wet with temperatures below 10°C/50°F. There can still be lots of snow in March.
+The first snow often comes in November and the lowest temperatures (-5°C/20°F to -10°C/10°F, less in higher elevations) can be expected in January and February.
+The first half of March is usually chilly and wet with temperatures below 10°C/50°F. There can still be snow in March.

-However, Czech weather can be unpredictable in every season.
-The winter of 2005/2006 lasted from November into April and was one of the longest and coldest in a very long time, with unusually large amounts of snow.
-The next winter of 2006/2007 was another extreme thanks to its mild, unseasonably warm temperatures, almost complete lack of snow, and flowers and trees blooming in Prague in January.
+Czech weather can be unpredictable in every season.
+One year, winter lasted from November into April and was one of the longest and coldest in a very long time, with unusually large amounts of snow.
+The next winter was mild with unseasonably warm temperatures, almost complete lack of snow, and flowers and trees blooming in Prague in January.
 For an illustration of how dramatically different Czech winter weather can be between two years, check our blog post: Prague Is Blooming.

 - Most monuments remain open in winter but have reduced opening hours.